Our Autumn term topic usually begins with "If you go down to the woods today".

 Below are links to video versions of these stories your children may enjoy at home.

-As Autumn will be in full swing by now we will be looking at seasonal changes that happen in Autumn.
-Chatting to your children about "Autumn" and looking for signs of the changing seasons when out and about will help them to build their vocbulary to explain what is happening.
+As Autumn will be in full swing we will be looking at seasonal changes that happen in this season.
+Chatting to your children about "Autumn" and looking for signs of the changing seasons when out and about will help them to build their vocabulary to explain what is happening.

 Children will be working on their initial sounds this term (all of the letters of the alphabet as single letter sounds).

 We will be learning to form them correctly.
 Please see letter formation videos if you would like to help your child at home with this.

 We are learning to hear and say what sound words begin with - games of I spy are great for this - and to hear and say sounds in simple words for reading and writing.